-- Proposed regulatory amendments to promote agency efficiencies and streamlining of requirements (i.e., flexibility on the Waterways regulations for Designated Port Areas and Facilities of Public Accommodations, and exemptions and self-certifications for Groundwater Discharge Permits, which are typically time consuming in review of applications and issuance of permits);
+- Proposed regulatory amendments to promote agency efficiencies and streamlining of requirements (i.e., flexibility on the Waterways regulations for Designated Port Areas and Facilities of Public Accommodations, and exemptions and self-certification for Groundwater Discharge Permits, which are typically time-consuming in the review of applications and issuance of permits);

 - Proposed regulatory amendments based on state or federal law (i.e., amending the Lower Emissions Vehicle regulation to conform with California Air Resources Board standards, and amending Surface Water Quality Standards to comply with the federal bacteria standard for recreational coastal waters);

 - A proposed regulatory amendment that has been under development by MassDEP (i.e., promulgating a new standard for Land Subject to Coastal Storm Flowage under the Wetlands Protection Act); and